ICLR 2026 Workshop

 Frequently Asked Questions

-Can we submit a paper that will also be submitted to NeurIPS 2025?
+Can we submit a paper that will also be submitted to ICLR 2026?

 Yes.

-Can we submit a paper that was accepted at ICML 2025?
+Can we submit a paper that was accepted at ICLR 2026?

-No. ICML prohibits main conference publication from appearing concurrently at the workshops.
+No. ICLR prohibits main conference publication from appearing concurrently at the workshops.

 Will the reviews be made available to authors?